 - Be realistic about childcare expectations

 There are bound to be differences because the child spends time at the three different settings – childcare, home and grandparents’ home.
-If you are expecting more than a safe and loving place where your child can rest and have a meal before pick-up time, you should first realistically consider if what you expect is practicable for the grandparents.
+If you are expecting more than a safe and loving place where your child can rest and have a meal before the pick-up time, you should first realistically consider if what you expect is practicable for the grandparents.

 If money is not an issue, the main consideration is that a childcare arrangement should be one which not only takes care of your child but also the grandparents.

-There has to be communications that allow for both sides to voice out their needs and preferences.
+There have to be communications that allow for both sides to voice out their needs and preferences.